 The new Windows Photo viewer has its own woes.
 You double click an image and it takes its own sweet time to load.
 Plus, it can only handle JPEGs and RAW images, but it has no clue what’s a PSD.
 Having said that, it does have few editing tools which work great but it’s seldom preferred anyway.
 All in all, there are much better alternatives out there that just trump Microsoft Photos.
 So, here goes my list for the best photo viewer for Windows 10.

-Installing a third-party photo viewer app isn’t going to be enough, you also have to make it your default default Photo viewer app on Windows 10, to do tht type Default in the search bar > goto Default Apps Settings > Click on Photos.
-Now you can select any Photo viewer as your default image viewer
+Just a heads up, installing a third-party photo viewer app isn’t going to be enough.
+You also have to make it your default Photo viewer app.
+To do that on Windows 10, head over to the search bar and type Default.
+Next, go to Default Apps Settings > Photos.
+Now you can select any Photo viewer as your default image viewer.

 Best Photo Viewer for Windows 10